LiuLabUB/HMMRATAC/HMMRATAC_Guide.md

    two column, tab-delimited file containing chromosome name and size in the following format: <chromName><TAB><chromSIZE>

+** Please Note: The genome file must NOT contain a header line

    It is possible to retrieve this file using UCSC Genome Browser’s MySQL database.
 To retrieve the file, for H. sapiens, use the following command: